1510

 Building Healthier Communities: Stephen’s Vision for Stoke-on-Trent

-In this episode of Public Health Spotlights, Stephen, Director of Public Health at Stoke-on-Trent City Council, sits down to share his unique journey from nutrition student to city leader, revealing what drives his commitment to community wellbeing.
+In this episode of Public Health Spotlights, Stephen Gunther, Director of Public Health at Stoke-on-Trent City Council, sits down to share his unique journey from nutrition student to city leader, revealing what drives his commitment to community wellbeing.
 Stephen’s path takes us from early influences in personal loss, through hands-on public health practice and policy work across Europe, to leading multi-faceted services in one of the UK’s most dynamic and challenged cities.

 Personal Experience, Professional Purpose